saurvs/astro-rust/README.md

 **Mars**

-* ecliptic coordinates of the North pole
+* ecliptic coordinates of the north pole
 * ephemeris for physical observations

 **Jupiter**